 From here, you click “Launch Visual Editor” which takes you to your website in edit mode.
 It will look something like this:

 You can check that you’re in the right campaign in the upper right hand corner, you can toggle between variation groups in the upper right hand corner, and the orange box indicates where you can make edits.

-Once you’re into VE, making changes is intuitive.
+Once you’re into Visual Editor, making changes is intuitive.
 I clicked on the item I wanted to modify.
 In this case I started with the “Product” Text.
 I clicked the element, chose “edit text,” and then edited away.